Scams » Scam And Its Types » Craigslist Scam

 The list of craigslist scam victims is increasing day by day:

-Many scammers from Nigeria are trying to scam the legitimate users of craigslist.
-They send emails to sellers on craigslist, pretending to buy their products advertised and send checks with the overpayment.
-These scammers usually ask to wire back the extra payment made.
-Innocent users who wire back the money are the ones who are successfully scammed by the scammers.
-It is always a good practice to complete transactions with customers in the nearby area and locality.
+Many scammers from Nigeria are trying to scam legitimate users of Craigslist.
+They send emails to sellers on Craigslist, pretending to buy their advertised products and send checks with an overpayment.
+These scammers usually ask the seller to wire back the extra payment.
+Innocent users who wire back the money are the ones who end up being successfully scammed.
+It is always a good practice to complete transactions with customers in your nearby area or locality.

 Buyers and sellers beware!
-Is the slogan to avoid scams on craigslist.
-Any user who finds an offer to be scam can report it immediately by sending an email to abuse craigslist abuse@craigslist.org and report all the details known about the listing.
+That’s the slogan to avoid scams on Craigslist.
+Any user who encounters a suspicious or scam-related offer can report it immediately by sending an email to Craigslist at abuse@craigslist.org, providing all known details about the listing

 Most popular scams that are reported on craigslist :